The Fall of the American Wine Industry

 Secret Wine Production

-Not only were beer and spirit produced, sold, and bought secretly, but some wineries also managed to continue producing and selling wine in violation of the law.
+Not only were beer and spirits produced, sold, and bought secretly, but some wineries also managed to continue producing and selling wine in violation of the law.
 They generated a system of code words to enable them to communicate with different players within the industry.
 As time passed, a careless societal attitude towards the laws and regulations grew even more robust.
 Dealers provided safe places for people to consume wine and other alcoholic beverages, and despite the challenge, the spirit of wine lives on today.

 On This Day